JoenyBui/mywaterbuffalo/README.md

         gcloud app deploy

+	The recommended approach is to remove the application element from your app.yaml file and instead, use a command-line flag to specify your application ID:
+	To use the gcloud app deploy command, you must specify the --project flag:

+        gcloud app deploy --project [YOUR_PROJECT_ID]

+    To use the appcfg.py update command, you specify the -A flag:

+        appcfg.py update -A [YOUR_PROJECT_ID]

+    For more information about using these commands, see Deploying Your App.

+    The application ID is the Cloud Platform Console project ID that you specified when you created the application in the Google Cloud Platform Console.

 # Tutorial
 See our [Running Django in the App Engine Standard Environment](https://cloud.google.com/python/django/appengine) tutorial for instructions for setting up and deploying this sample application.